 This year students and panelists participated in a “speed networking.”
 Students were split into small groups and for five minutes questioned one of the alumni.
 After the five minutes were up, groups rotated and continued.
 Several recent TUJ graduates participated as well.
 I gleaned a lot of useful information from them.

-“Do as many internships as you can to help you find out what you want to do,” said panelist Silvestre, who works at the CEO Office of AIG.
+“Do as many internships as you can to help you find out what you want to do,” said panelist Silvestre, who works at AIG.
 She emphasized the importance of making connections during internships and challenging yourself in multiple ways.
 She said do not limit yourself just because you are an intern but really test and challenge yourself.
 Internships also provide opportunities for undergraduates to see the kind of work, environment, and corporate culture that is a good fit for them.

 “I would like to keep Steins to be a company that does not impose meaningless rules and each employee works in the most productive way,” said Koyama who is the founder of Steins Inc. After working as a programmer at an IT venture company in Tokyo, Koyama launched four types of services in two years as a director in a mobile game business.
 Then, he started his own internet service company Steins, which now mainly specializes in online dating and mobile games.
 He believes that his company has continued to steadily grow as he took risks and kept challenging.

 Jada Davis is a junior journalism major, a study abroad student from Temple University Main Campus.
 She is an avid reader and aspiring editor.
 In the U.S., she spends her free time running after her three Jack Russell Terriers, playing tennis, and working odd jobs.